-The Virtual Reality Weekend is your chance to get you hands on 360/VR gear and experiment with storytelling.
+The Hands-on Virtual Reality Weekend is your chance to get you hands on 360/VR gear and experiment with storytelling.
 Virtual reality is the hot new buzzword in film.
 Come explore the hottest new innovation in visual storytelling with Raindance.

 Virtual Reality holds the promise to be even more transformative than the flat Web was – reaching every segment of every market and making it virtually accessible.